 Where a condition exists or a problem arises which may affect other clubs or RI, a club should advise the governor at the earliest opportunity so that a cooperative effort can be made to address the problem.
-It is the governor's responsibility to advise and assist clubs in preventing or solving local public relations problems.
+It is the governor's responsibility to advise and assist clubs in preventing or solving local public relations problems and to advise the general secretary.
 The general secretary shall assist governors and clubs, keeping the president and the Board advised and referring to them problems that may require their consideration and action.
-(June 1998 Mtg., Bd.
+(October 2013 Mtg., Bd.
 Dec.
-348)
+31)